stevetsa/awesome-biomedical-data-science-training/README.md

 [Towards Data Science](https://towardsdatascience.com/) - Towards Data Science is a Medium publication brewing with audience-oriented content not just about Data Science, but a multitude of related technologies such as Machine Learning, Programming, Visualization, and Artificial Intelligence, spanning across more than 5800 published articles.

+[Workflow Description Lanugage](https://openwdl.org/)- Training and documentation for Workflow Description Langugage (WDL), which is a way to specify data processing workflows with a human-readable and -writeable syntax.

 # Best Practices